 Also, people take much interest in IPOs as they find them as a major investment product and provide new hopes to the people.

-In other words, investors find a new investment hope in these IPOs and as a result of this, the IPO of Zomato which opened on July 14, was subscribed 1.05 times on the first day of its launching.
+In other words, investors find new investment hope in these IPOs and as a result of this, the IPO of Zomato, which opened on July 14, was subscribed 1.05 times on the first day of its launching.